Jefferson County Middle / High School

 Jefferson County Middle / High School (JCMHS) is a public school in unincorporated Jefferson County, Florida, with a Monticello postal address.
 A part of Jefferson County Schools, it serves grades 6 - 12.
 The school's mascot is a tiger and the school colors are orange and blue.
 It is at 50 David Road, 4 mi south of the center of Monticello.
 The school was formerly housed in the historic Jefferson Academy building, opened in 1852 in the first brick school building in Florida.
 Minority enrollment at Jefferson County Middle / High School is about 340 and 84 percent minority.
 It was operated by Somerset Academy Inc. for five years.
-The student body is minority majority, about 60 percent African American.
+The student body is majority-minority, about 60 percent African American.

 History

 Jefferson Academy

 Jefferson Academy was established in Monticello in 1852.
 The school building, described as being the first school built with bricks in Florida, was constructed in 1852 using slave labor.
 It was designed by Samuel Carroll.
 Jefferson Academy alumni included William Bailey Lamar.

 The school building was used for Jefferson County High School after the academy closed.
 The school became known as such when the white schools merged into Jefferson County High School.